Continue with LinkedIn

 • Agency / MSP (Managed Service Provider)

-When the client relationship ends, the provider can immediately revoke access to all the client’s passwords.
-A contractor or freelancer can also be added temporarily.
+When a client relationship ends, the provider revokes access to all that client’s passwords instantly.

 • Enterprise IT / Large Teams

 No product is perfect.
-Here are some honest drawbacks of Passpack:
+Here are current limitations:

-Passpack covers the essentials but lacks features like dark-web breach monitoring, password health scoring, encrypted file storage, and secure credit card vaults, which some competitors offer.
+Passpack covers the essentials well but lacks features like dark-web breach monitoring, password health scoring, or built-in secure file storage that some competitors offer.

-While these may not be dealbreakers for most businesses, they are notable omissions.
+While not dealbreakers for most business users, they are notable omissions.

 Final verdict: Is Passpack worth it?